coduggan/CDWordList/README.md

 The included word list is the English Open Word List (EOWL).

 Copyright © J Ross Beresford 1993-1999.
 All Rights Reserved.
-The following restriction is placed on the use of this publication: if the UK Advanced Cryptics Dictionary is used in a software package or redistributed in any form, the copyright notice must be prominently displayed and the text of this document must be included verbatim.
-There are no other restrictions: I would like to see the list distributed as widely as possible.

 Visit http://dreamsteep.com/projects/53-the-english-open-word-list-eowl.html for more info.